Returns deal would focus on safe routes for children with family in UK – Labour

 Shadow home secretary Yvette Cooper said the party has always insisted routes to Britain must be “capped” as she sought to defend its pledges against attacks from the right.

-Formally joining the EU quota scheme would not be part of the plan because the UK is not a member state, she said.
+Formally joining the European Union quota scheme would not be part of the plan because the UK is not a member state, she said.

-A vicious political battle has broken out over Sir Keir Starmer’s proposals for closer co-operation with the EU on immigration, with Rishi Sunak claiming they could result in 100,000 EU migrants coming to the UK every year.
+A vicious political battle has broken out over Sir Keir Starmer’s proposals for closer co-operation with Burssels on immigration, with Rishi Sunak claiming they could result in 100,000 EU migrants coming to the UK every year.

 Touring broadcast studios on Friday, Ms Cooper said the Conservatives were “talking garbage” about Labour’s approach because they were failing in their own attempts to stem Channel crossings.